 Women are advancing toward equality and claiming their right to participate in politics: as civil society activists, political party leaders, local councillors and mayors, parliamentarians, ministers and presidents.
-We must ensure that women can be politically active without experiencing any form of discrimination, harassment or assault because of it.
+At the same time, women are facing a backlash to their political participation, and experiencing discrimination, harassment or assault because of it.
 This violence must stop.
 It is NOT the cost of politics, but by attempting to exclude or silence women, it costs us the benefits of the resilient and responsive democratic governance that an inclusive political space can create.